apollo

 Driving

-Dicorate ER Tablet 1g causes drowsiness and dizziness.
-Therefore, do not drive or operate machinery until you are mentally alert.
+Dicorate ER Tablet 1g causes dizziness and may affect thinking and motor skills.
+Do not drive or operate machinery until you are mentally alert.

 bannner image